dangpg/flutter_clock/README.md

 Submission for the Flutter Clock Challenge.
 See [flutter.dev/clock](https://flutter.dev/clock) for how to get started, submission requirements, contest rules, and FAQs.

-Visit https://dangpg.github.io/flutter_clock for a live demo of the clock powered by Flutter for Web!

 The inspiration for this design came from vintage alarm clocks that most often came with a radio module equipped.
 Since the submission guideline explicitly stated that the clock design should not feature any audio functionality, I decided to use frequency selector to display information about the current temperature.

 A list of features this clock design offers: